enricop/qt-training/addon/multithreading/sol-prime-threadpool/README.txt

-This solution of the multithreaded prime number finder lab, using QRunnable and QThreadPool, does not show much of a speedup when adding threads.
+This is a "how not to" solution of the multithreaded prime number finder lab, while it does properly use QRunnable and QThreadPool, does not perform well.

-This is probably because the overhead of processEvents combined with the short lifetime of each QRunnable outweighs the benefits of having multiple threads.
+This is probably because the overhead of processEvents combined with the short lifetime of each QRunnable, which is also a QObject, creates too much overhead per calculation.

-The work function has to be longer-running to show a significant speedup.
+The work function, or the lifetime of the QRunnable, has to be longer lasting.
-Perhaps if each QRunnable took 5-10 numbers to check, instead of just 1...